PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 file for Linux and OSX.

-Next, place the downloaded file in the location on your system where you want
+Next, place the downloaded file in the location on your system where you want to install conda and mamba.
+If you are installing on a remote server,

-to install Anaconda.
-If you are installing on a remote server, you'll to need either download on that system directly with something like
+you'll to need either download on that system directly with a tool like wget

-or use another file transfer program to move the file over.
-You'll need to place this file somewhere on the
+or use another file transfer program to move

-remote system where you have permission to run programs, like your home directory.
+the file over.
+You'll need to place this file somewhere on the remote system where you have permission to run programs, like your home directory.

 Finally, run the install script by running the command: